• Artificial Intelligence

 But online fraud is evolving and will always be an arms race or a game of catch-up, with fraudsters continuously developing new ways to steal information and money.
 AI in fintech is one possible answer to all of these threats, which is why larger financial companies are already investing in it.
 For example, HSBC invested in Quantexa, which saved the bank more than 7 million pounds within the scope of the pilot project by detecting and preventing fraudulent transactions through machine learning.

-Rule-base vs ML-based fraud detection
+Rule-based vs ML-based fraud detection systems

 Tons of bootleg solutions can be found if you’re exploring this concept, such as GitHub repos with algorithms trained on Kaggle data for credit card fraud.
 Large enterprises like SAS also offer fraud detection services, but you’ll have to be prepared to shell out some serious cash.
 However, lots of other vendors are available, with a wide variety of pricing, services, and compatibility specs.